Vada Chennai: Plot

 Rajan is the biggest smuggler in North Madras and works for Muthu, who is the MLA of that area.
-Muthu requests Rajan's help with clearing out the hamlets for a road project, which was initiated for the Pope's visit.
-Rajan stands against Muthu and vows to protect his hood and stops his smuggling activities.
+Thambi works for Rajan along with Guna, Senthil, and Velu and Rajan whom he considers as his own brothers like Thambi with Pazhini working as an aide for Senthil.
+Rajan trusts Senthil the most and introduces him to Muthu as Senthil wants to join politics.
+Muthu then requests Rajan's help with clearing out the hamlets for a road project, which was initiated for the Pope's visit.
+Rajan stands against Muthu and vows to protect his hood and stops his smuggling activities despite Senthil's reluctance.
 He also marries Chandra.
 Seeing that Rajan will not help him, Muthu informs the cops about his smuggling activities.
-When the cops arrive, Rajan kidnaps the ACP and refuses to leave him until the road project is called off.
+When the cops arrive, Rajan kidnaps the ACP with the help of Thambi, Guna, Senthil, Velu, and Pazhini and refuses to leave him until the road project is called off even though the ACP warns them that he will responsible for all of their deaths.
 Rajan is hailed as a hero in the hood for stopping the project.
 When the Chief Minister of Tamil Nadu MGR dies, Rajan arrives at his funeral.

-Meanwhile, Muthu instigates Senthil to smuggle contraband using college students of their area, and then tips the police, leading to the youngster getting arrested.
-Senthil, Guna, Velu and Pazhani are beaten up and publicly humiliated by Rajan for working against his wishes, and they hence plot Rajan's death.
-That night, they get Thambi to call Rajan to a hotel where Rajan tells them that he will help them become big.
-He tells that he has arranged for release of the boys and he bet them just to pacify the families of those boys.
-They are hesitant to kill him, but when their plot gets revealed, they hack Rajan (the dead man from the opening scene) to death.
-While dying, Rajan requests Thambi to refrain from doing anything and let things be.